CropLifeCanada/chemistry-policymanual/index.md

 Staff Directive validated March 2020

--	That the following conditions need to be met before a conversation about cost re-recovery would be appropriate:
+That the following conditions need to be met before a conversation about cost re-recovery would be appropriate:
  - Data protection issues (PPIP) resolved to industry satisfaction;
  - Effective process improvements; and
  - PMRA being sufficiently resourced to assure the workload can be completed within a reasonable period of time.

--	That conditions for cost-recovery to be considered include:
+ That conditions for cost-recovery to be considered include:
  - Clear data requirements;
  - Clear transparent processes; and
  - Strict adherence to time lines with meaningful recourse for missing them.

-## Pollinators and neonics – Ontario and Quebec
+## Pollinators and neonicotinoids – Ontario and Quebec

 March 2020     Annual